eclipse-che/che-release/README.md

     3.3 Docs PR has to be merged by Docs team.

 4. When the release is complete, an e-mail should be sent to the `che-dev` mailing list.

-Additionally, a [Mattermost notification](https://github.com/eclipse-che/che-release/actions/workflows/release-send-mattermost-announcement.yml) can be sent to https://mattermost.eclipse.org/eclipse/channels/eclipse-che-releases
+5. TODO: a Slack notification should be sent to the ECD Slack.
+See https://github.com/eclipse/che/issues/22551

 --------------